promptfoo/promptfoo/site/docs/guides/compare-llama2-vs-gpt.md

 ---
-sidebar_label: Llama 2 vs GPT benchmark
+sidebar_label: Llama vs GPT benchmark
 ---

-# Llama 2 vs GPT: Benchmark on your own data
+# Llama 3 vs GPT: Benchmark on your own data

-This guide describes how to compare three models - Llama v2 70B, GPT 3.5, and GPT 4 - using the `promptfoo` CLI.
+This guide describes how to compare three models - Llama 3 70B, GPT 3.5, and GPT 4 - using the `promptfoo` CLI.

 LLM use cases vary widely and there is no one-size-fits-all benchmark.
-We'll use some dummy test cases from the [Hacker News thread on Llama 2](https://news.ycombinator.com/item?id=36774627), but you can substitute your own.
+We'll use some dummy test cases from the [Hacker News thread on Llama](https://news.ycombinator.com/item?id=36774627), but you can substitute your own.

 The end result is a view that compares the performance of Llama, GPT 3.5, and GPT 4 side-by-side: